Siyutex/Bachelor_thesis_pipeline/plots/RUN_EXTERNAL_INFO.md

     -> I can compare what cells are labelled as transitional by obs_names

 - there are only 61 cells which are consistently labelled as transitional acress RUNS 3.5, 3,6, 4 (also checked with compare_present_cells.py)
+	- after makug pipeline deterministic, and subsampling 70% of cells for 5 runs of tree:
+		12% of cells are transitional in all runs they appear in 20% of cells are inconsistently labelled as transitional (which is much better than the 1.4% vs 30% the where (wrongly) observed when considering P(transitional) instead of P(transitioanl | sampled))

 ## cells with different expression across runs? ##
 reduced adatas (X_scANVi_corrected_cnv) (3.5 3.6 4.0):